 Make Sure Both Parents Go To All Appointments

-Coming out of that first doctor’s visit, our pediatrician thought that she might be experiencing what’s known as a which they don’t even really diagnose until kids are at least 4 years old.
+Coming out of that first doctor’s visit, our pediatrician thought that she might be experiencing what’s known as absence seizures, which they don’t even really diagnose until kids are at least 4 years old.
 After hearing this, I immediately looked it up and knew right away that this wasn’t what was going on.
 Upon speaking with my wife, I think there was a misunderstanding in communication between our doctor and my wife.
 We scheduled another appointment as quickly as we could and this time we both went and both described what we were seeing.
 After this, he agreed that they did in fact sound like seizures.
 But I definitely think having multiple perspective and descriptions of what were seeing was important for communicating with our doctor.

 We sent this video over to our pediatrician on a Saturday.
 We had an appointment with a pediatric neurologist on Monday.

-Coming out of that last appointment, our pediatrician scheduled an.
+Coming out of that last appointment, our pediatrician scheduled an EEG.
 He also mentioned about making a referral to a neurologist after the EEG results.
 The thing he said that would be most helpful, however, is if we could capture a video of what we were seeing.
 Well, that’s much easier said than done for something that lasts just a few seconds and completely at random.
 So our first task was to get the results of the EEG and see what comes of that.

 The EEG itself was done in the middle of the day and was about a 15 minute study.
 We had to have her be extra tired during nap time so she would fall asleep since the study is measuring brain activity during rest.
 As I’m sure any parent of a toddler knows, forcefully keeping a toddler up late and waking them up early is miserable for everyone involved.
 We did the EEG and got the results back.
 Nothing.
 Completely normal.
 I now knew what I needed to do.